Skip to content

 mindroom_user:

-username: mindroom_user # Set before first startup (localpart only)
+username: mindroom_user # Set before first startup (account-creation request localpart only)

 display_name: MindRoomUser # Can be changed later